Data-driven Acceleration of MPC with Guarantees: Introduction

 \section{Introduction}

 Model Predictive Control (MPC) is a powerful framework for optimal control of constrained, high-dimensional dynamical systems \citep{mayne2014model}.
 Born from the process control industry in the late 1970s \citep{richalet1978model, cutler1980dynamic}, it has since matured and been applied to myriad of different industries and applications, including aerospace \citep{di2018real}, automotive \citep{hrovat2012development}, thermal control in buildings \citep{drgovna2020all}, and more \citep{forbes2015model}.
 At the core of MPC is the solution approach of iteratively solving a receding-horizon constrained optimization problem \citep{mayne2000constrained}.
 Trade-offs between the problem horizon and the quality of the solutions have been extensively studied \citep{grune2010analysis,reble2012unconstrained,worthmann2012estimates}.
-Notwithstanding, one of the core challenges of MPC---even more-so for embedded applications---is how to get \emph{fast, high-quality} control in an online setting.
+Notwithstanding, one of the core challenges of MPC is how to get \emph{fast, high-quality} controls in an online setting.

 Ways of speeding up MPC have been explored for decades \citep{garcia1989model}.
 In the case of linear systems with quadratic costs and polytopic constraints, it is a well-known fact that the optimal controller is piecewise affine \citep{bemporad2002explicit}.
-There is a substantial body of work that leverages this fact in \emph{explicit} MPC \citep{alessio2009survey}, where one seeks to learn the optimal controller for each polyhedral region, by combining neural networks with projection schemes \citep{chen2018approximating} or with multiparametric quadratic programming \citep{maddalena2020neural}.
-It is out of the scope of this work to present a comprehensive review of MPC.
-Popular surveys include \cite{garcia1989model} and the more recent work of \cite{alessio2009survey}.
+A substantial body of work leverages this fact in \emph{explicit} MPC \citep{alessio2009survey}, where one seeks to learn the optimal controller for each polyhedral region, by combining neural networks with projection schemes \citep{chen2018approximating} or with multiparametric quadratic programming \citep{maddalena2020neural}.
+These projection schemes, however, are costly and require solving additional optimization problems.
+Other works enable explicit (nonlinear) MPC via neural networks \citep{hertneck2018learning}, or by nonparametric methods, for example by using set membership approximation \citep{canale2009set}, kernel regression \citep{carnerero2023kernel, huang2023robust}, quasi-interpolation \citep{ganguly2025explicit}, nonlinear piecewise approximations \citep{trinh2016explicit} and {tube} MPC \citep{bayer2016tube}.
+One drawback of neural network methods \citep{chen2018approximating, hertneck2018learning} is that they are difficult to adapt to new data, often requiring retraining from scratch.
+Some of the nonparametric methods cited \citep{canale2009set} only guarantee stability/performance \emph{asymptotically}, while others \citep{carnerero2023kernel, trinh2016explicit} provide no guarantees or rely on too strong assumptions on the system dynamics \citep{bayer2016tube}.